soerr/UnturnedDocumentation/Config.json/barricades.md

 You might wanna disable this setting if you don't want players to build Barbed Wire Fence on their vehicles. 💀

 ### Max_Item_Distance_From_Hull
 The maximum distance from the vehicle's hull that items can be placed.
-The default is **64.0**.
+The default is **64.0** meters.

 ![too far from haul](assets/too_far_from_haul.png "This is what it looks like on player's screen")